 The second annual Flying Robot international Film Festival is the world's premier open competitive film festival focused on aerial cinema created from the perspective of drones.
-FRiFF is currently accepting short film submissions until October 1, 2016.
+Submissions for 2016 closed on October 1st.
 Festival participation is open to anyone around the globe with an Internet connection.
 Entry fees are low. $10,000 in cash and prizes, including a DJI Inspire 1 and Osmo, will be awarded to filmmakers of winning selections.
 Submissions must be 5 minutes or less total runtime.

-In 2015, FRiFF's inaugural event attracted 153 submissions spanning 35 countries across 7 categories.
+In 2015, FRiFF's inaugural festival attracted 153 submissions spanning 35 countries across 7 categories.
 20 final selections, as determined by the FRiFF jury, were screened on November 19th, 2015 at the Roxie Theater in San Francisco.

 Our panel of esteemed judges from the worlds of aerial cinema, feature filmmaking, robotics, artificial intelligence, media, and drone sports will critically assess this year's submitted films across eight categories: Cinematic Narrative, Epic Landscape, Drones for Good, FPV/Aerial Sports, LOL WTF, Promotional, I Made That! and Student Films.
 Best of Show and People's Choice awards will also be chosen.

 Final selected films will be screened November 17, 2016 in San Francisco.
 A short awards ceremony will follow.

 FRiFF was founded by Eddie Codel, a San Francisco based live video producer, aerial filmmaker and drone nerd.
 He resides online at Eddie.com.